 Object Oriented Programming (OOP) is all too often viewed by those unfamiliar to it as a science to be mastered.
 OOP however, is an art...a methodology, a simple (but powerful) way of defining what a program is.
 After going through many tutorials on the subject some of us still scratched our heads and lamented, "Interesting philosophy, but I still don't know how to do OOP."
 We wanted to master a science and we couldn't find the telltale step-by-step instructions we were looking for.
 So, I've written this article to save you that frustration.

-“Loose Coupling,” "Composition," "Aggregation," and other OOP terms (like UML, the diagramming practice broadly used in OOP) are concepts you should learn.
-That being said, those concepts really aren't too hard to tackle once you’ve master the ideas discussed here.
+Other concepts such as “Loose Coupling,” "Composition," "Aggregation," and UML are useful and aren't too hard to tackle once you’ve master the ideas discussed above.

-**If you found this article helpful, please giving it a "Thumbs-Up" (below and to the left).
+**If you found this article helpful, please click the "Thumbs-Up" (below and to the left).

 Have a question about something in this article?
 You can receive help directly from the article author.
 Sign up for a free trial to get started.